 It’s possible your home cuff may develop an air leak.
 If it has one, your pressure may be measured unproperly.
 If you need a new cuff, you don’t have to replace your entire monitor.
 You can replace the cuff which they sell at an affordable price online.
-You can check for new blood pressure cuffs or monitors here on Amazon or here on Ebay.
-Check both for the best price.

 How to check your cuff for a leak.
 Remove the tube from the monitor and the connector.
 Blow air into the tube until the cuff is partly inflated and then pinch the tube so the air doesn’t escape out of the cuff.
 GENTLY squeeze the cuff and listen for any possible air leaks.

 If your cuff is the wrong size, it can cause some discomfort and possible pain.
 This is more likely to happen if the cuff is too small or tight.
 Always check the size range of your cuff and make sure your arm measurement is within the proper range.

 If the cuff does not fit properly, wrapped around wrong or your arm is more cone shaped, it can lead to discomfort and possibly leave marks on your skin.
 There is no need to measure your pressure all day long.
 This can bring on more discomfort.